awslabs/raf/docs/wiki/4_contrib_guide/Development-And-Pull-Request.md

 # Developmenet and Pull Request

-This tutorial introduces the developmenet flow and the way of filing a pull request to let your contribution be a part of Meta.
+This tutorial introduces the developmenet flow and the way of filing a pull request to let your contribution be a part of RAF.

 ## Step 0. 🍽 Fork me @ GitHub
-The very initial step is to click the the "Fork" button on the upper right corner of [MNM](http://github.com/dmlc/mnm)'s GitHub homepage like below:
+The very initial step is to click the the "Fork" button on the upper right corner of [RAF](http://github.com/dmlc/raf)'s GitHub homepage like below:

 ![Fork](https://user-images.githubusercontent.com/22515877/68988345-a29a8a00-07ea-11ea-9061-fcf001a1fff3.png)